 Vicarious liability usually applies in ridesharing crashes.
 Respondeat superior (“let the master answer”) usually applies to Uber drivers, truck drivers, taxi drivers, and other commercial operators.
 This legal theory has two basic prongs:

 Third-party liability theories like this one are particularly important in serious injury collisions.
 Many times, tortfeasors (negligent drivers) do not have enough insurance coverage to provide fair compensation.
 That’s especially true in ridesharing claims because many personal insurance policies do not cover commercial claims.

 When passengers are injured, driving defenses, like comparative fault, do not apply.
 But many insurance companies use the assumption of the risk defense.
 They argue that passengers are responsible for their own injuries because they voluntarily assumed a known risk.
 But unless the victim saw the tortfeasor driving recklessly, the victim did not assume a known risk.

 Michigan is one of the few states which recognizes the seat belt defense.
 If victims were not wearing seat belts, they may be responsible for their own injuries.
-But for the seat belt defense to apply, the insurance company must prove that the victim wasn’t properly restrained and that lack of restraint substantially caused injury.
+But for the seat belt defense to apply, the insurance company must prove that the victim wasn’t properly restrained and that lack of restraint substantially caused the injury.
 These things are difficult to prove in court, but can be made easy with the help of one of our Grand Rapids personal injury lawyers.

 Rideshare crashes usually involve complex legal issues.
 For a free consultation with an experienced rideshare accident lawyer in Michigan, contact Buchanan Firm.
 We routinely handle matters in Kent County and nearby jurisdictions.